 Ground Leases on Government LandGround Leases on Government Land

 It’s a little-known fact that all of Battery Park City is on a land lease.
 The entire neighborhood is owned and managed by the Battery Park City Authority.
 Why apartments there have such high monthly charges.
-In return; property taxes do not need to be paid because of their status as a government agency.
-Instead, a “pilot payment” is made which goes towards the maintenance and improvement of the neighborhood.
+In return, property taxes do not need to be paid because of their status as a government agency.
+Instead, a “pilot payment” is made, which goes towards the maintenance and improvement of the neighborhood.

 Since the Battery Park Authority is a not-for-profit agency, there is little risk that they won’t renew land leases with reasonable terms.